Kasper Schmeichel: 2019–20 season

 Schmeichel played in all 38 Premier League matches, in which he kept 13 clean sheets.
 Leicester City finished in fifth place and qualified for the next Europa League season.

 2020–21 season

 On 15 May 2021, Schmeichel captained Leicester City to victory over Chelsea 1–0 in the FA Cup Final to win the competition for the first time in their history, the match featuring two saves by Schmeichel that greatly contributed to his team's triumph.

 2021–22 season

 On 7 August 2021, Schmeichel captained Leicester City to a 1–0 victory over Manchester City in the 2021 FA Community Shield to win the competition for the second time in their history.
-Schmeichel also captained Leicester City to the club's first European semi final after being knocked out by Jose Mourinho's Roma in the Europa Conference League.
+Schmeichel also captained Leicester City to the club's first European semi final after being knocked out by Jose Mourinho's Roma in the UEFA Europa Conference League.